byErikas/cache-tags/README.md

 ```

 # Limitations
 Different tags DON'T equal different key namespaces.
-Tagged and non tagged items use the same key sequence.
+Tagged and non-tagged items use the same key sequence.
 Ensure keys are unique - tags only tag, not alter keys.
 E.g.:
 ```php
 Cache::tags(["tag1", "tag2"])->put("key", "value1");
 /** This overwrites the key above since there is a shared tag. */